online-poker/poker-html-client/docs/README.md

 ## Application parts

-The application consist from multple UI areas.
+The application consists of multple UI areas.
 Each UI area represent a place where player can perform specific function.
 Areas:

 -   Login area